 Students who wish to audit a course must register through the regular registration procedures.
 Tuition and fees for auditing are the same as the cost of courses taken for credit.
-Audits are reported on grade reports and transcripts as "AU" and do not affect earned credits or influence the grade point average for the semester.
+Audits are reported on transcripts as "AU" and do not affect earned credits or influence the grade point average for the semester.
 However, audited courses do not count as successful completions for financial aid purposes.
 Therefore, students who receive financial aid should consult the financial aid officer before electing to audit a course.
 To audit a course, a student should state his/her intent to audit no later than the first week of the course.
 An "AU" will be entered as the student's grade for that course.
-Audits are not allowed in allied health or distance education courses.
+Audits are not allowed in distance education courses.
+In Allied Health Programs, students must receive appropriate Program Director and Assistant Vice President approval in order to audit an allied health course.